Nothing but good things to say about my experience with Dr. Gabel and his amazing team.

 1950 Graft FUE with Dr. Gabel

-3) His team has deep experience and were very kind, funny, helpful and professional.
+3) His team has deep experience and was very kind, funny, helpful, and professional.
 This is very important in my opinion.
-The Dr. is a large part of the process but after he does the extractions (which in a FUE is a lot of hard work on their your part and your part as a patient) the Dr’s team takes the hairs and preps them for transplant.
-ALOT can go wrong from extraction to transplant if you don’t have a professional, focused team of CAREER professionals.
+The Dr. is a large part of the process but after he does the extractions (which in an FUE is a lot of hard work on their part and your part as a patient) the Dr’s team takes the hairs and preps them for transplant.
+A LOT can go wrong from extraction to transplant if you don’t have a professional, focused team of CAREER professionals.
 I believe one of his team had 17 years of experience and the others were between 5 years and 8 years (Added note Dr. Gabel extracted and placed many of the hairs – this is VERY RARE from my research.
 I appreciated his focus throughout the process.

 Skill, attention to detail, terrific staff, generosity